arosenMS/APEX-0918-Unified-Core-Reporting-Schema/README.md

 **Mandatory**
 elements and attributes that are generally required in audience impression reports
 **Optional and Not Recommended**
-elements and attributes that are generally considered inappropriate and wasteful of limited resources
+elements and attributes that are generally considered unnecessary and wasteful of limited resources